The Kenner Center

-Together we will create a safe space to explore your story including history, identity and experiences.
-I take a holistic approach to counseling.
-By exploring mind, body and spirit together we will solve problems, gain insight and increase your wellness and joy.
+Her aim is to create a safe space to explore your story including history, identity and experiences.
+She takes a holistic approach to counseling.
+By exploring mind, body and spirit together to solve problems, she helps to gain insight and increase your wellness and joy.

-I have experience in assisting adults in addressing areas such as trauma, domestic violence, depression, anxiety, identity and relationships.
-I like to explore healing by working collaboratively with people in a safe and non-judgmental atmosphere.
-I value compassion and openness.
-I believe working in this manner creates awareness and compassion for one's self.
+Hollis has experience in assisting adults in addressing areas such as eating disorders, trauma, domestic violence, depression, anxiety, identity and relationships.
+She likes to explore healing by working collaboratively with people in a safe and non-judgmental atmosphere and values compassion and openness with the belief that working in this manner creates awareness and compassion for one's self.